 - employ specific compositional strategies as an aid to the control of visual flow with in the pictorial image

 - asymmetrical or romantic compositions, such as the Golden Section, two centers, large versus small, middle ground, etc.

 - use media as compositional and spatial strategies to aid narrative expression; and

 - appraise subjective response within the framework of analytical representation.

 - Course learning goals are assessed via group critiques of all projects, based on the successful design, execution, and completion of assigned projects.

 - At least two individual critiques with the instructor are held each semester, to assess projects using the above criteria and to review students' overall progress.

 - Students' portfolios are assessed for aesthetic quality and progress.

-Reference, Resource, or Learning Materials to be used by Students:Slides, video, and digital technology are incorporated by instructor.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Slides, video, and digital technology are incorporated by instructor.
+See course syllabus.

 Review/Approval Date - 12/04; Revised 6/09; Revised 4/2012; New Core 8/2015